 While all horses are considered sacred, the Lac La Croix Indigenous Pony have a long-standing spiritual relationship with Indigenous peoples.
 As such, they are particularly apt for healing work with humans and their spiritual power is amplified from Indigenous ceremonies, such as the Horse Dance Ceremony of the Indigenous Plains peoples.

-Doodem is a 14 hands high 5-year-old sorrel stallion from Kichi Noodin off Ishkote.
+Doodem is a 14 hands high 6-year-old sorrel stallion from Kichi Noodin off Ishkote.
 His genetically-matched breeding partner is Aazadi.

-Mishkwiingwese is a 3-year old claybank dun filly from Kichi Noodin off Ishkote.
-Her genetically-matched breeding partner is Sagineshkawa or Waa-migisagoo.
+Mishkwiingwese is a 4-year old claybank dun filly from Kichi Noodin off Ishkote.
+Her genetically-matched breeding partner is Waa-miigisagoo.

-Aazadi is a 4-year-old red bay from off Sagineshkawa.
-Her genetically-matched breeding partner is Doodem or Waaseyaa.
+Aazadi is a 4-year-old red bay from Manitowiwin off Sagineshkawa.
+Her genetically-matched breeding partner is Doodem.

-Zhiishigwan is a 3-year-old dun from Tipiyimisiw off Ishkote.
-Her genetically-matched breeding partner is Waa-migisagoo or Sagineshkawa.
+Mino Miigwan is an 8-year old dun mare from Anikeshkage off Tatonka.
+Her genetically-matched breeding partner is Doodem or Waa-miigisagoo.